Skip to main content

 Subnet${public}

-2. When the status of the created Catalog becomes Running, create a Database.
-The database of the Data Catalog is a container that stores tables.
+2. Once the Catalog status changes to Running, create a Database.
+A database acts as a container for tables.

 Cataloghands_on